-Students could identify a local community issue, and work alongside key stakeholders to explore their different priorities, establishing how these impact on their perceptions about what type of solution would be fit for purpose.
+Students could identify a local community issue, and work alongside key stakeholders to identify their different priorities and how they impact on their perceptions about what type of solution would be fit for purpose.

-Examples of issues could include: establishment of a marina, restoration of a mining site, reclamation of a wetlands area, site of a new building sub-division, need for flood protection, need to stop sand dune erosion, redesign of an accident prone intersection, etc.
+Examples of issues could include: establishment of a marina, restoration of a mining site, reclamation of a wetlands area, site of a new building sub-division, need for flood protection, need to stop sand dune erosion, redesign of an accident prone intersection etc.

-From this basis students work to identify arguments for possible scenarios that employ both functional (what can be done) and practical (what ought to be done) reasoning, and use these to develop a series of functional models to test a range of design ideas.
+From this basis students work to identify arguments for possible scenarios that employ both functional (what can be done) and practical (what ought to be done) reasoning, and use these to develop a series of functional models to test a range of design ideas and explore any real and/or perceived risks associated with them.
 Models developed could be justified in terms of purpose, medium and the validity of the evidence they will provide in order to make decisions of 'where to next?'

-Students could employ a range of models and gather evidence, to support their decision for a recommendation of feasible design ideas that would address some or all of the needs/opportunities provided by the issue.
+Students could employ a range of models and gather evidence, to support their decision for a recommendation of a feasible conceptual design that would address some or all of the needs/opportunities provided by the issue and mitigate identified risks.